 Successful health care delivery depends heavily on up-to-the-minute research.
-Thanks to the generosity of families willing to participate in clinical trials, children all over the world stand to benefit from new knowledge and better treatments.
+Thanks to the generosity of families willing to participate in clinical trials, children worldwide stand to benefit from new knowledge and better treatments.
 Research drives innovations in medicine and increases caregivers’ understanding of children’s unique medical problems.

 Practice-tailored facilitation is a program which ensures all general pediatricians within UH Rainbow practices are using evidence-based, national quality measures so that all UH Rainbow patients receive the highest standard of care.
 Researchers at To implement practice-tailored facilitation, UH Rainbow conducted a randomized clinical trial that assessed the impact of having a practice facilitator to improve provider ability to meet quality care standards in three critical areas: 1) obesity detection and counseling, 2) lead exposure screening and 3) fluoride varnish application to prevent tooth decay.